wp-plugins/heypublisher-submission-manager/readme.txt

 * Your email address
 * A password

-If you already have a personal account with HeyPublisher.com, enter the email address and password you use to login.
+If you already have an account with HeyPublisher.com, enter the email address and password you use to login.
 If you do not already have an account, enter the email address and password you would like to use.
 This username and password will be used if you ever need to reinstall or upgrade the plugin.
-This information is also used to ensure that _ONLY YOU_ can modify your publication's listing in the HeyPublisher database.
+This information is also used to ensure that **_ONLY YOU_** can modify your publication's listing in the HeyPublisher database.

 **Configure Plugin**

 After the plugin has been validated, you can configure it to meet your submission requirements.
 All information entered on this screen is used by HeyPublisher to help filter the submissions you receive.
 The configuration sections are:

-* Publication Information: this includes the name, URL, editor, and physical mailing address of your publication.
+* **Publication Information:** this includes the name, URL, editor, and physical mailing address of your publication.
 (Screenshot 2)

-* Submission Form: select or create the page that will contain your submission form on your website.
+* **Submission Form:** select or create the page that will contain your submission form on your website.
 (Screenshot 3)

-* Submission Guidelines: select the page that contains your submission guidelines (if applicable).
+* **Submission Guidelines:** select the page that contains your submission guidelines (if applicable).
 (Screenshot 4)

-* Submission Criteria: select which genres of work you will accept - and how those should map to your internal categories when you "accept" a work for publication.
+* **Submission Criteria:** select which genres of work you will accept - and how those should map to your internal categories when you "accept" a work for publication.
 Additionally, you can select whether or not to accept simultaneous submissions and multiple submissions.
 (Screenshot 5)

-* Miscellaneous : indicate whether or not your publication pays writers for their work.
+* **Payment Options :** indicate whether or not your publication pays writers for their work.

+* **Miscellaneous :** configuration to help you clean up bad HTML formatting.

 Once you have made the appropriate configurations, click the "Save" button.